 Skin infections that develop in people with HIV may take longer to heal or require more extensive treatment, but this depends on how weakened the person’s immune system is.
 The length of time it takes for skin lesions to heal also varies depending on the cause.

-The most effective way for someone with HIV to prevent HIV-related complications, including opportunistic infections, is to take antiretroviral therapy consistently and as prescribed.
+The most effective way for a person with HIV to prevent HIV-related complications — including opportunistic infections — is to take antiretroviral therapy consistently and as prescribed.

 Antiretroviral therapy reduces the amount of HIV in the body to very low levels.
 That allows the body to replace damaged immune system cells, called CD4 cells, which help keep the body healthy and fight off infections.

-When the amount of HIV in the person’s body is undetectable, the virus no longer damages their immune system and it cannot be transmitted to others.
+When the amount of HIV in the person’s body is undetectable, the virus no longer damages their immune system and cannot transmit to others.
 This is known as undetectable = untransmittable (U=U).

-Eating well, getting enough rest, and exercising regularly can also play a role in keeping the immune system healthy.
+Eating well, getting enough rest, and exercising regularly can also play a role in keeping a person’s immune system healthy.

-HIV is a virus that gradually weakens the immune system.
+HIV is a virus that gradually weakens a person’s immune system.
 This increases the risk of infections and disease, some of which affect the skin.

-Taking antiretroviral therapy as prescribed helps to keep the immune system healthy, reducing the frequency and severity of infections and disease.
+Taking antiretroviral therapy as prescribed helps to keep an individual’s immune system healthy, reducing the frequency and severity of infections and disease.